alok-kiran/alok-kiran/README.md

 - 👋 Hi, I’m @alok-kiran
-- 👀 I’m interested in hybrid mobile development
+- 👀 I’m interested in mobile development
-- 🌱 I’m currently learning Graph QL
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alokkiran777@gmail.com

 <!---